 Oil central heating with woodburning stove in sitting room.
-Electric oven and hob, microwave, fridge/freezer, washer/dryer, dishwasher, TV with Freeview, DVD, CD, selection of books, games and DVDs.
+Electric oven and hob, microwave, fridge/freezer, washer/dryer, dishwasher, TV with Freeview, DVD, CD, WiFi, selection of books, games and DVDs.
 Fuel, power and starter pack for woodburning stove inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Off road parking for 2 cars.
 Shared enclosed rear garden with furniture and BBQ.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop and pub 2 miles.

 - Last minute

 About the location